home-assistant/home-assistant.io/source/_components/sensor.speedtest.markdown

 This component uses [speedtest-cli](https://github.com/sivel/speedtest-cli) to gather network performance data from Speedtest.net.
 Please be aware of the potential [inconsistencies](https://github.com/sivel/speedtest-cli#inconsistency) that this component may display.

-When HA first starts up, the values on the speedtest will show as Unknown.
+When Home Assistant first starts up, the values of the speedtest will show as `Unknown`.
 You can use the service `sensor.update_speedtest` to run a manual speedtest and populate the data or just wait for the next regularly scheduled test.